jovanovicisidora/Pillow-SEP/README.md

     <img src="report_images\duru_images\[AFTER]merge.png" alt="Coverage After" width="600" />

+    The improvement was made as 3 test cases were enhanced, inputting wring number of bands, mismatched mode and lastly, mismatched size.
+This was done through calling the function `merge()` with an image parameter which had parameters according to the previously mentioned specifications.
+These new parameters given helped cover all 3 remaining branches in order to test the wrong inputs and mismatched parameters, allowing the coverage to be fully complete.

 - Function 2: `_delitem_()` function from **XrefTable** class from **PdfParser.py**

     [Link to the commit](https://github.com/python-pillow/Pillow/commit/20073ecbea468116e1bb6af4565ad690603dc048#diff-c72dcbed11bc5b37bc6cdb1fa4a1d59b7d099cabe1939d723f2df5beb12bea45)